Advantages of Bifacial Solar Panels

 3. Longer Warranties

-While the cost of installing trackers using traditional panels is lower than{ that of|| those with} Bifacial panels, they still produce similar amounts.
-There are no moving parts so you don’t need to be concerned about breaking them.
+Although the price of installing trackers using traditional panels is less expensive than{ that of|| those with} Bifacial panels, they will still produce similar amounts.
+There aren’t any moving parts and you do not have to be worried about breaking them.

 Tariff exemptions on Bifacial Panels